 Have a Poopy Christmas!

-I think they coolest part about these traditions is that while you have likely read this story and the word “why?” was going through your head the whole time, the Catalans don’t ask why.
+I think the coolest part about these traditions is that while you have likely read this story and the word “why?” was going through your head the whole time, the Catalans don’t ask why.
 As my friend Gemma explained it to me and saw my confused and horrified reaction, she apologetically said, “We never realized how weird it was.”

 They just embrace and accept it.

 I suppose it’s much like we have embraced and accepted a fat man with flying reindeer coming down a chimney – essentially breaking into our homes.
-Maybe our American Santa Clause Christmas and the Pooping Christmas Log is more similar than you think.
+Maybe our American Santa Clause Christmas and the Pooping Christmas Log are more similar than you think.
 And who says that poop isn’t good luck…it sure is in Catalonia.